bscofield/deus_ex/README.md

     $ bundle exec deus_ex

 The gem will tell you what it's doing, and will give you the git URL for your new deploy-fromable repo.
 Use that for your deploy, then tear down your instance with

     $ bundle exec deus_ex cleanup

+## Warning!

+This may not work if your app has dependencies on GitHub beyond the deployment repository -- if you're using git URLs for gems, for instance.

 ## Contributing